 SQLNET.AUTHENTICATION_SERVICES = (NTS)

-Required by Oracle 12.2 to enable the AR System server to run on Windows with the database on either Unix or Windows.
+Required by Oracle 12.2 to enable the AR System server to run on Windows with the database on Windows.

 SQLNET.ALLOWED_LOGON_VERSION_SERVER = 10

 Required by Oracle 12.2 to connect the database to AR Systems clients, which contain version 10 of the Oracle client library.

 To create a tablespace and its associated user for BMC Remedy AR System

 For a BMC Remedy AR System server, you can use a tablespace that you previously created in Oracle.

 If you are using a RAC or ASM Oracle database, you must create tablespaces before you install BMC Remedy AR System.
 For more information about creating tablespaces in RAC or ASM Oracle databases, refer to your Oracle documentation.

 Perform the following steps to create a tablespace, user, role, set privileges for the role, and grant the role to the created user: